-From Death to Resurrection Why is it important for Orthodox Christians to remember and pray for the departed?
-Why not just celebrate the life of the departed like so many of our non-Christian or Protestant Christian brothers and sisters do?
-Remembering and praying for the departed is an ancient practise that Jesus commanded us to continue in our Orthodox Christian faith.
-The funeral service in the Orthodox Church is a beautiful ancient practise that helps remind us of the hope in salvation and resurrection that we can have through our Lord Jesus Christ.
+From Death to Resurrection Orthodox Christians remember and pray for our departed because we believe Jesus teaches us to do this.
+The Orthodox funeral service gives us hope in salvation and our resurrection through our Lord Jesus Christ.
 Vocabulary Words Funeral A ceremony regarding someone recently deceased Resurrection Coming to life from death

 It is a sad day for the George family.
 They are gathering after the funeral and burial of their beloved Ammachy.
-Mrs. George brings out the old family photo albums, and Christina brings out her laptop to share more recent photos of their Ammachy.
+Mrs. George brings out the old family photo albums.
+Christina searches her laptop for more recent photos of their Ammachy.
 "I'm going to miss her laugh the most," says Christina as she looks at a picture of Ammachy laughing at a family gathering.
-"I'm going to miss her hugs," says Mrs. George, with drops of tears in her eyes.
+"I'm going to miss her hugs," says Mrs. George with drops of tears in her eyes.

 "I'm going to miss her cookies!" adds Tommy as he eats a chocolate chip cookie Mr. George made the day before.
 Mr. George smiles and says, "I know mine are not quite like hers.
 She is a very special person."
 Christina looks at her father and says, "I like how we say that she is a special person because she's still part of our family, right?"
 Mr. George nods and says, "That's right, Christina.
-Even though Ammachy passed over to God, we remember that Christ is 'the way, the truth, and the life.'
-Our God is life, and Ammachy worshipped Him.
-So she is alive in Him."
+Even though Ammachy passed over to God, we remember that Christ is the 'the way, the truth, and the life.'
+Our God is life, and Ammachy worshipped Him... so she is alive in Him."
 "So, Dad," Christina asks, "I know Fr.
 Alexander said Jesus made death meaningful, but how does that work again?"
-Mr. George explains that Jesus' death and resurrection show that He has power over death.
-Death is separation from God, and Jesus is the one who is always with His Father and His Holy Spirit!
-Jesus can't be separated from God, but we can because of our sin.
+Mr. George explains that Jesus' death and the Resurrection proved that He has power over death.
+Death is separation from God, but Jesus is the one who is always with His Father and His Holy Spirit!
+Jesus can never be separated from God, but our sins can separate us from God.
 Jesus entered into death so that He could reunite us with God.
 We do not have to fear death because Jesus has already conquered it and made eternal life possible for all.
 "That makes sense.
-So death doesn't have to be scary?
+So, death doesn't have to be scary?
 Because we're going to be resurrected too?
 Like Lazarus?"
 Christina still looks a little confused.
 "Sort of," chimes in Mrs. George.
-"Jesus raised Lazarus from the dead as one of His many miracles while He ministered here on earth.
+"Jesus raised Lazarus from the dead as one of His many miracles on earth.
 By raising Lazarus, Jesus proved that He is God because He has power over death.
 However, eventually, Lazarus did die, just like all humans.
-The final resurrection at the end removes any chance of death.
-At that time, when we are resurrected, we live on with Christ.
+But the final resurrection at the end removes death forever.
+At that time, when we are resurrected, we will live on with Christ.
 "That's right, and Ammachy's funeral service that we attended this weekend shows us that in several ways," says Mr. George.
 "Tell me more, Dad," Christina says, prompting her father.

-"Funerals in our Church have three separate divisions.
-Men have a dedicated one with four services.
-So also, children under eighteen years of age and women have dedicated four-part services."
-Mr. George says while striking the hairs of Christina as she has her eyes tearing up.
-Beautiful memories about Ammachi are going through her mind.
+"There are 3 different types of Church Funerals.
+Men have a dedicated funeral with four services.
+Children under eighteen years of age and women have dedicated four-part services too."
+Mr. George says while stroking Christina's hair.
+Her eyes are tearing up, as beautiful memories of Ammachy race through her mind.
 "Those services must be pretty long," says Tommy.